RostikYakunin/Vehicle-Service-API/README.md

 ### Technologies Used

-**The project is built with the following major frameworks and technologies:**
+**The project is built with the following major frameworks, technologies and tools:**

 - *Spring Boot:* A powerful and convention-over-configuration framework for Java applications, with modules: Spring Data, Spring Validation, Spring Security and other.

+- *Open API:* document represents a formal description of an API that tools can use to generate code, documentation, test cases, and more.

 - *Gradle:* A modern, versatile build tool for Java and Groovy projects.

 - *PostgreSQL:* A SQL database used for storing application data.

+- *pgAdmin:* Is the most popular and feature rich Open Source administration and development platform for PostgreSQL

 - *JUnit and Mockito Framework:* Testing and specification frameworks for Java applications.